 By Eric Stadius

-Eric Stadius, Research Fellow at the Council on Hemispheric Affairs
+Eric Stadius, Research Associate at Council on Hemispheric Affairs

 “Mercosur ‘suspended’ Paraguay feels free to establish trade links with other countries.”
 Mercopress, June 30, 2012. http://en.mercopress.com/2012/06/30/mercosur-suspended-paraguay-feels-free-to-establish-trade-links-with-other-countries; “Paraguay accuses Brazil, Argentina, and Uruguay of a new ‘Triple Alliance.’”
 Mercopress, June 27, 2012. http://en.mercopress.com/2012/06/27/paraguay-accuses-brazil-argentina-and-uruguay-of-a-new-triple-alliance

 “Mercosur RIP?”
 The Economist (July 14, 2012). http://www.economist.com/node/21558609